 - The fin whale’s name comes from its distinctive dorsal fin.

-- The colors of a fin whale’s head aren’t symmetrical; this is unusual in the animal world (check out the overhead view further down the page).
+- The colors of a fin whale’s head aren’t symmetrical; an unusual feature in the animal world (check out the overhead view further down the page).

 Meet The Fin Whale: Introduction